JARV1307/-Brain-computer-interfaces-for-device-control-using-artificial-intelligence-algorithms./README.md

 So far, using 18 features, some classification results have been achieved of between 80 to 70 % accuracy.
 But mostly we have encountered a classification percentage between 40 to 60%.

+# Experimentation design:

+The user must first undergo a routine checkup to determine that he/she does not have any medical condition, must not have a history of epilepsy, his/her blood pressure is measured, his/her sex and age are noted, and the experiment is mainly carried out with people who have good eyesight and are able to maintain concentration.